engity-com/bifroest/docs/reference/auditlog/index.md

 Loads the single encryption public key from an OpenSSH public-key file when the enabled auditlog is initialized.
 This is an alternative to [`encryptionPublicKey`](#property-encryptionPublicKey); the two properties cannot be combined.
 The file must exist and contain exactly one supported public key without authorized-key options or certificates.

 <<property("recording", "Session recording", "recording.md")>>
 Configures fail-closed shell and exec recording, local retention, and optional artifact delivery.
-Recording is disabled by default and requires this audit log to be enabled.
+Recording is disabled by default but can run without the audit journal.
+See [Recording-only](recording.md#recording-only).

 <<property("targets", array_ref("Remote target", "remote-targets/index.md"))>>
-Optional destinations that receive complete sealed segments from the authoritative local journal.
+Optional destinations for sealed audit segments.
+Recording may inherit these targets even when the journal is disabled; then only sealed Recordings are delivered.
 See [remote targets](remote-targets/index.md).

 ## Journal